zslabs/zslabs/src/articles/accessing-external-wordpress-data.md

 }
 ```

 This file loads the WordPress environment (aka what we want).
-The reason we wouldn't want to load just the elluring `wp-load.php` is because `wp-blog-header.php` also runs the `wp()` function, which actually sets up the global query.
+The reason we wouldn't want to load just the alluring `wp-load.php` is because `wp-blog-header.php` also runs the `wp()` function, which actually sets up the global query.
 The `template-loader.php` file is in essense ignored since there is a check to see if `WP_USE_THEMES` has been defined or not.

 So, we're loading the WordPress environment on a static PHP without loading a theme wrapper.
 Great, so now what?
 Now what not now what?! _Just as an appendage, I know that last sentence made no sense._